DangerKlippers/danger-klipper/docs/Dockable_Probe.md

 `MOVE_TO_EXTRACT_PROBE`

-This command will move the toolhead away from the dock after attaching the probe.
+This command will move the toolhead to the `extract_position`.
-By default it's an alias for `MOVE_TO_APPROACH_PROBE`.

 `MOVE_TO_INSERT_PROBE`

-This command will move the toolhead near the dock before detaching the probe.
+This command will move the toolhead to the `insert_position`.
-By default it's an alias for `MOVE_TO_APPROACH_PROBE`.

 `MOVE_TO_DETACH_PROBE`